 1 "(b) Human trafficking in the second degree is a 2 Class B felony.
 Any person who has previously been convicted 3 of a violation of this section shall receive an additional and 4 consecutive term of imprisonment for each additional 5 conviction.
 6 "\$15-20A-7.
 7 "(a) The following registration information, unless 8 otherwise indicated, shall be provided by the sex offender 9 when registering: 10 "(1) Name, including any aliases, nicknames, ethnic, 11 or tribal names.
-12 "(2) Date of birth.
-13 "(3) Social Security number.
-14 "(4) Address of each residence.
-15 "(5) Name and address of any school the sex offender 16 attends or will attend.
-For purposes of this subdivision, a 17 school includes an educational institution, public or private, 18 including a secondary school, a trade or professional school, 19 or an institution of higher education.
-20 "(6) Name and address of any employer where the sex 21 offender works or will work, including any transient or day 22 laborer information.

-personal use, including land vehicles, aircraft, and
+"(2) Date of birth.

+- "(3) Social Security number. - "(4) Address of each residence. - "(5) Name and address of any school the sex offender attends or will attend.
+For purposes of this subdivision, a school includes an educational institution, public or private, including a secondary school, a trade or professional school, or an institution of higher education. - "(6) Name and address of any employer where the sex offender works or will work, including any transient or day laborer information. - "(7) The license plate number, registration number or identifier, description, and permanent or frequent location where all vehicles are kept for any vehicle used for work or personal use, including land vehicles, aircraft, and watercraft.